On your test, if asked to perform the turn in the road (three point turn) manoevure the examiner will expect you to turn the car round:

 Although you should aim to make as few turns as possible, on a narrow road you may need to take up to seven turns.
-So a three point turn can actually be a seven point turn.
+So a three-point turn can actually be a seven-point turn.

 Rolling the car - Applying the handbrake

 To help water drainage, many roads are curved (have a camber).
-When performing a turn in the road manoevure, the road camber can cause a car to roll forwards or backwards.
+When performing a turn in the road manoevure, the road camber can cause a car to roll forwards or backward.
 To prevent this, it is good practice to use the handbrake - as seen in the video tutorials.